pinellolab/haystack_bio/README.md

 3) **haystack_tf_activity_plane**: quantifies the specificity and the activity of the TFs highlighed by the **haystack_motif** integrating gene expression data.

-The input consist of an 1. output folder of the **haystack_motif** tool, 2. a set of files containing gene expression data specified in a tab delimed file and 3. the target cell-type name to use to perfom the analysis.
+The input consists of

+1. An output folder of the **haystack_motif** tool
+2. A set of files containing gene expression data specified in a tab delimited file
+3. The target cell-type name to use to perform the analysis.
 Each gene expression data file must be a tab delimited text file with two columns: 1. gene symbol 2. gene expression value.
 Such a file (one for each cell-type profiled) should look like this:
 ```
 RNF14	7.408579
 UBE2Q1	9.107306